b-artem/bookstore_with_engine/lib/engines/shopping_cart/README.md

 %p#alert= alert
 ```

-6. Copy this line to the head section your layouts/application.html.haml:
+6. Copy this line to the head section your application laoput:
 ```ruby
 = yield :head
 ```